Alexejhero/Unity-CSharp11/README.md

 ## Unity C#11
 Unity package based on [Unity Roslyn Updater](https://github.com/DaZombieKiller/UnityRoslynUpdater) to enable using C#11 features (**including [file-scoped namespaces](#file-scoped-namespaces)**) in Unity 2022.

 Designed only to work on Windows.
+It would be good to get this working on other platforms but since I only use Windows, that's what I've made this for.
+(PR welcome 🙂)

 #### Installation and Use
 Install from this git URL (see [How to install from a git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html)):